nicolastah/semantic-style-transfer/README.md

 Explain guidance guided matrices = semantic mask
 Can put some links to some semantic segmentation algorithms Explain how to put the mask in my programm

-## Speed
-Talk about the speed with GPU.
-Do it with different mage size (similar as Titus).
-Then do the same without GPU.
-Say that it is also possbile but it is slower

 ## Acknowledgement
 - Guided Gram Matrices is based on Gatys' paper [Controlling Perceptual Factors in Neural Style Transfer](https://arxiv.org/abs/1611.07865)